Vinodh-Machireddy/ml/Interview.md

 ## Chryselys:
 	1. you use CPUS's or GPU's
 	2. data size
 	3. how your data stores in time-series or temperary
+	4. how often you retrain the model?
+	5.